Skip to content

 Arguments

-• ::Nothing: Indicates that no algorithm is provided.
+• ::Nothing: Indicates that no algorithm is not nothing.

 • args...: Additional positional arguments (ignored).